f0uriest/GASTOp/docs/config_file_format.rst

 arguments indicated by :code:`key: value`.
 If the value is an integer, float, or string, simply input the value without quotation marks.
 For instance, :code:`key: 3`, :code:`key: 3.14`, or :code:`key: pi`.
-If the value is a numpy array, input the value as a the array in list format, within single quotes, like :code:`key: '[[3.14 3.14],[3.14 3.14]]'`.
+If the value is a numpy array, input the value as an array in list format, within single quotes, like :code:`key: '[[3.14 3.14],[3.14 3.14]]'`.

 Required Parameters